--- /dev/null

 +<h2>

-+15.8&nbsp; glutWireIcosahedron, glutSolidIcosahedron</h2>
++15.8 glutWireIcosahedron, glutSolidIcosahedron</h2>

 +The "<tt>glutWireIcosahedron</tt>" and "<tt>glutSolidIcosahedron</tt>"